LARocca-ReCod/CoDExtended/README.md

 ====

 Call of Duty Extended is a modification for Call of Duty 1, which does what it says it extends CoD with new features, increasing limits and fixing bugs.

+With this custom version of CoDExtended, bugs are fixed, crashes are eliminated, unnecessary things are removed, and chat commands are redone.

 # Usage